Travel document: Travel documents for refugees, stateless persons and non-citizens

+Particular national cases

-Non-Convention (or non-National) travel documents are certificates of identity issued by a country to non-citizen (also called alien) residents who do not have access to passport facilities from their own countries, are not recognised as either Convention refugees, and are not officially stateless under the 1954 Convention Relating to the Status of Stateless Persons (or the country they live in has not signed that convention).
-These are issued in many jurisdictions across the globe in which significant numbers of residents are stateless.
-For instance, Singapore permanent residents who are stateless are issued booklet-form Certificates of Identity in lieu of a passport while Indonesia issues the Paspor Orang Asing to its stateless permanent residents.
-The issue Hong Kong Document of Identity for Visa Purposes and Macau Travel Permit, serve a similar function in China's special administrative regions and are issued to stateless permanent residents and to Chinese citizens temporarily residing in the region who hold neither permanent residence of Hong Kong or Macau nor residence status in the mainland and are thereby ineligible for any category of Chinese passport.
+Documents with other names and formats are issued in many jurisdictions across the globe.
+For instance, Singapore permanent residents who are stateless are issued booklet-form Certificates of Identity in lieu of a passport, while Indonesia issues the Paspor Orang Asing to its stateless permanent residents.
+The Hong Kong Document of Identity for Visa Purposes and Macau Travel Permit serve a similar function in China's special administrative regions and are issued to stateless permanent residents and to Chinese citizens temporarily residing in the region who hold neither permanent residence of Hong Kong or Macau nor residence status in the mainland and are thereby ineligible for any category of Chinese passport.

 The Indian government issues non-convention certificates of identity to members of the large Tibetan exile community and to other stateless residents of India.
 Certificates of identity are routinely issued upon request of the Dalai Lama's Tibetan government in exile based in Dharamsala.
 This document is accepted by most countries border control policies in lieu of a passport, although it is not a machine readable document.
 Tibetans travelling to areas administered by the Republic of China or People's Republic of China may be required to use a ROC passport without right of abode or a Chinese Travel Document instead.
 When issued to a Tibetan residing in India, a certificate of identity is invariably endorsed as being valid for return to India and therefore exempts the holder from requiring a visa to clear Indian border controls upon re-entry.